perigoso/perigoso/README.md

 If you want to know more about me take a look at my [website](https://perigoso.github.io/)

-I'm working as a Firmware Developer at AJTEC - Information Systems.
+I'm working as a Firmware Developer full time.

 I’m working on [openinput](https://openinput.readthedocs.io) on my spare time.

-I’m learning python (slowly)

 I’m looking to collaborate on anything open source